KenKundert/avendesora/doc/concepts.rst

 and 'passcode' (the attribute name); the combination is hashed, and the hash is used to generate the passphrase.
 The words in the passphrase are chosen at random from a dictionary of roughly 10,000 words.
-The first word is chosen by taking the first 14 bits from the hash and using that to number to select a word.
+The first word is chosen by taking the first 14 bits from the hash and using that number to select a word.
 The second word is chosen using the next 14 bits, and so on.
 The hash is constructed such that even the smallest changes in any seed results in a completely different hash.
 As such, the resulting passphrase is quite unpredictable::